 “We’ve used a ton of other products from UFP-Edge and have had a lot of success with them, so we pick the manufacturers that we trust.
 They have a lot of different options to fit whatever kind of style we’re going for.”

 READY TO START A SHIPLAP PROJECT?
-FIND WHERE TO BUY ONLINE OR AT A RETAILER NEAR YOU.
+FIND WHERE TO BUY.